There is a Pokémon card game

 This game provides examples of:

-- "Blind Idiot" Translation: The Game Boy game.
+- "Blind Idiot" Translation: The Game Boy game is infamous for this.

 - Bonus Boss: The monsters in the Paradise of Monsters.